nginxinc/nginx-ingress-workshops/Azure/labs/LabGuide.md

 ### Prerequisites

-- Students:  Personal AWS account that can provision EKS clusters.
+- Students:  Personal Azure account that can provision AKS clusters.

 ### ** Prerequisite Knowledge **

-It is `highly recommended` for Students attending this Workshop to be familiar with NGINX and have some experience with Kubernetes administration, networking tools, and Load Balancing concepts.
+It is `highly recommended` that Students attending this Workshop be familiar with NGINX and have some experience with Kubernetes administration, networking tools, and Load Balancing concepts.
 Previous experience with VisualStudio Code is also helpful.

 </br>